 Recipients are selected based on professional, community and personal accomplishments, contributions to the advancement of DC, and the geographic (regional, national, and international) scope of impact for their achievements.

-Due date for 2019 nominations to be advised.
+Deadline for 2019 nominations is March 15, 2019 by 5 pm.
 Please send completed nomination forms to:Durham College Alumni office

 2000 Simcoe St. N.